IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 ### Axis Labels Abbreviation

-Although, the $PlatformShort$ charts support abbreviation of large numbers (e.g. 10,000+) displayed in axis labels when `YAxisAbbreviateLargeNumbers` is set to true.
+Although, the $Platform$ charts support abbreviation of large numbers (e.g. 10,000+) displayed in axis labels when `YAxisAbbreviateLargeNumbers` is set to true.
 We recommend, instead pre-processing large values in your data items by dividing them a common factor and then setting `YAxisTitle` to a string that represents factor used used to abbreviate your data values.

-This code snippet shows how to set axis title in the $PlatformShort$ charts.
+This code snippet shows how to set axis title in the $Platform$ charts.

 ```razor
 <CategoryChart  YAxisTitle="In millions of Dollars"/>